-As scalable, fast and cost efficient technologies emerge, the digital industry’s massive insight gap of understanding the ”who factor” in digital campaigns will be filled.
-Audience measurement on digital campaigns will no longer be reserved for large volume campaigns – it will become the industry standard to measure audiences on all digital campaigns.
+As scalable, fast and cost efficient technologies emerge, the digital industry’s massive insight gap of understanding the ”who factor” on digital campaigns will be filled.
+Audience measurement on digital campaigns will no longer be reserved for large volume campaigns – it will be it will become industry standard to measure audiences on all digital campaigns.

 When the world saw the first online advertisement back in October 1994, it marked the birth of an industry.
-Counting only advertising agencies, it counts over 40,000 businesses, occupies over 500,000 people and generates over $200bn in global revenues.
+Counting only advertising agencies, it counts over 40.000 businesses, occupies over 500.000 people and generates over $ 200 billion in global revenues.
 More or less all digital media is traded and reported on the basis of two metrics: impressions and clicks.
 For 25 years those metrics have served as the currency for digital measurement.
-Now viewabilitiy has been adopted as a third metric, but just like impressions and clicks, viewability is just one factor in an effective campaign.
-It is a useful metric but does not add up as a be-all and end-all goal for marketers.
+Now viewabilitiy has been adopted as a third metric, but just as impressions and clicks, viewability is just a factor in an effective campaign.
+It is a useful metric but doesn’t ad up as a be-all and end-all goal for marketers.

 The missing “who factor”